Sanjuwu21/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: Shehan Shajahan
+Developed by: Sanjeev D
-RegisterNumber: 212223240154
+RegisterNumber: 212223040185
 */
 import numpy as np
 import pandas as pd